- Q. What precautions is Princeton Health taking to make sure the environment is safe for me?

-- Every day, all staff, providers, vendors, and potential visitors receive a health screening (including a temperature check and a series of questions), prior to entering.
+- Every day, all staff, providers, vendors, and potential visitors receive a health screening prior to entering.
 Additionally, patients and visitors are screened upon entering the hospital.
 Staff with symptoms are not allowed to enter Princeton Health locations without further screening and follow up, which may include testing, care or self-isolation.
-Staff who test positive must stay home until they are fully recovered.
+Staff who test positive for COVID-19 must stay home until they are fully recovered.
 Any visitor with a temperature above 100.0 degrees or from states on the New Jersey travel advisory list will not be permitted to enter Penn Medicine Princeton Medical Center (PMC) hospital.
 Visitors to outpatient sites are currently not allowed, except in special cases.
 For our full visitation policy, click here.

 - All staff, providers, patients and visitors are required to wear a protective mask that is issued by Princeton Health at all times, except when eating and drinking.
 We will provide one to patients and their support persons.
 If you arrive with your own mask or face covering from home, you may wear the mask that is provided to you by a Princeton Health representative instead of your own mask, under your own mask, or over your own mask.

 - Clinical care providers follow safety measures in accordance with the Centers for Disease Control and Prevention (CDC) and the New Jersey Department of Health, including wearing personal protective equipment (PPE) to ensure care is provided in a manner that promotes safety for patients and themselves.

 - Additional hand sanitizers have been placed throughout Princeton Medical Center and Princeton House to make it easy and convenient to practice good hand hygiene as recommended by the CDC.